tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 - *Underestimation with Fixed Effects (FE)*

 The [FE estimator](\within) eliminates $\mu_{i}$ through demeaning (within transformation).
-However, this transformation introduces a negative correlation between the transformed lagged dependent variable and the error term, resulting in downward bias.
-The coefficient $\beta_1$, measuring the persistence of the dependent variable, will be underestimated, and if other regressors are correlated with lagged dependent variable, their coefficients may also be biased.
+This transformation introduces a negative correlation between the transformed lagged dependent variable and the error term, resulting in a downward bias.

 {{% tip %}}
 *How does this bias exactly occur?*